AndyDKrack/TarkAndroidX/docs/pull_request.md

 **Important notice 1:** Releases are created from the `develop` branch.
 So `develop` branch should always contain a "releasable" source code.
 So when a feature is being implemented with several PRs, it has to be disabled by default (using a feature flag for instance), until the feature is fully implemented.
 A last PR to enable the feature can then be created.

 **Important notice 2:** Database migration: some developers and some people from the community are using the nightly build from `develop`.
 Multiple database migrations should be properly handled for them.
-This is OK to have multiple migrations between 2 releases, this is not OK to add steps to the pending database migration on `develop`.
+It is OK to have multiple migrations between 2 releases, It is not OK to add steps to existing database migrations on `develop`.
 So for instance `develop` users will migrate from version 11 to version 12, then 13, then 14, and `main` users will do all those steps after they get the app upgrade.

 ##### PR Review Assignment

 We use automatic assignment for PR reviews. **A PR is automatically routed by GitHub to one team member** using the round robin algorithm.
 Additional reviewers can be used for complex changes or when the first reviewer is not confident enough on the changes.
 The process is the following:

-- The PR creator selects the [element-android-reviewers](https://github.com/orgs/element-hq/teams/element-android-reviewers) team as a reviewer.
+- The PR creator selects the [element-x-android-reviewers](https://github.com/orgs/element-hq/teams/element-x-android-reviewers) team as a reviewer.
 - GitHub automatically assign the reviewer.
 If the reviewer is not available (holiday, etc.), remove them and set again the team, GitHub will select another reviewer.
 - Alternatively, the PR creator can directly assign specific people if they have another Android developer in their team or they think a specific reviewer should take a look at their PR.
 - Reviewers get a notification to make the review: they review the code following the good practice (see the rest of this document).
 - After making their own review, if they feel not confident enough, they can ask another person for a full review, or they can tag someone within a PR comment to check specific lines.

-For PRs coming from the community, the issue wrangler can assign either the team [element-android-reviewers](https://github.com/orgs/element-hq/teams/element-android-reviewers) or any member directly.
+For PRs coming from the community, the issue wrangler can assign either the team [element-x-android-reviewers](https://github.com/orgs/element-hq/teams/element-x-android-reviewers) or any member directly.

 ##### PR review time